Helix-Track/Core/Documentation/Permissions/README.md

                 - `audit.project.PROJECT_ID`
                 - `reports.project.PROJECT_ID`

-*Note:* More permissions context hierarchy to be documented soon.

 ## How do the user permissions work?

 For each context where we want to perform certain operation we will verify if that operation is possible to perform by evaluating the following rules: